TS-7553-V2-Sandbox

 Power Consumption

 Power consumption of the TS-7553-V2 can vary greatly depending on the build options, the peripherals in use, and the end application behavior.
-The majority of the power savings are in the automatic CPU scaling and by disabling the Ethernet PHY.
+Most of the power savings are in the automatic CPU scaling and by disabling the Ethernet PHY.
 Additionally, direct 5 V input is more efficient than using a higher input voltage.
-This is due to the fact that any input voltage above 5 V is first run through an on-board switching regulator in order to regulate it down to 5 V.
+This is because any input voltage above 5 V is first run through an on-board switching regulator in order to regulate it down to 5 V.

 | Test | Input (V) | Avg.
 (W) | Peak (W) |